Weis Markets to require customers to wear masks; limit number of customers in store

-Weis Markets will require all customers to wear some form of facial covering, effective at 7 a.m.
-Monday, in compliance with a state Department of Health order signed Wednesday.
+Weis Markets is requiring all customers to wear some form of facial covering and will limit the number of customers in its stores beginning today in compliance with a state Department of Health order signed Wednesday.

 According to a news release from the grocery store chain, the number of customers per store will be limited to 50 percent of maximum capacity, another part of the Health Department's order.
 The amount will vary by location.
 Weis associates will be at the entrance of stores to monitor customer volume and manage the limits.